-RELATED PARTIES TRANSACTIONS
+RELATED PARTY TRANSACTIONS

 All related party transactions that were entered into during the financial year wereon an arms length basis and were in the ordinary course of business.
-There are nomaterially significant related party transactions made by the Company with PromotersDirectors Key Managerial Personnel or otherdesignated persons and their associates /relatives which may have a potential conflictwith the interest of the Company at large.
+There were nomaterially significant with Promoters Directors Key Managerial Personnel or otherdesignated persons and their associates /relatives which could have a potential conflictwith the interest of the Company at large.

-All the Related Party Transactions were approved by the Audit Committee and also by theBoard wherever necessary.
-The Audit Committee has also granted omnibus approval for related party transactions that wererepetitive in nature by following the requirements as laid down in the Companies Act 2013and Rules made thereunder and Clause 23 (3) of Securities and Exchange Board of India(Listing Obligations and Disclosure Requirements) Regulations 2015.
+All the Related Party Transactions were approved by the Audit Committee.
+The AuditCommittee has also granted omnibus approval for related party transactions that wererepetitive in nature by following the requirements as laid down in the Companies Act 2013and Rules made thereunder and Clause 23 (3) of Securities and Exchange Board of India(Listing Obligations and Disclosure Requirements) Regulations 2015.